Changan CS95

-The Changan CS95 is a mid-size crossover SUV produced by Changan Automobile.
+The Changan CS95 is a full-size SUV produced by Changan Automobile.
 It was previewed by a pre-production show car on the 2016 Beijing Auto Show.

 Overview

 The production version of the Changan CS95 SUV for China was unveiled on the 2016 Guangzhou Auto Show, with the launch on the Chinese auto market in 2017.
 Despite the name, it was a completely different vehicle to the Changan CS95 Concept revealed in Auto Shanghai 2013.
 Pricing ranges from 159,800 yuan to 229,800 yuan ($23,185 – 33,342 USD).
 The CS95 is the largest passenger car under the Changan product range.
 The CS95 is available as both five and seven-seater variants, and is powered by a 2.0 turbo with 233 hp and 360 Nm of torque.
 The only gearbox available is six-speed automatic and equipped with Changan’s NexTrac AWD system.
 The Changan CS95 has faced criticism for resembling the Land Rover Discovery L462 regarding its styling.